stivka/face-recognition/README.md

 # face-recognition

+This project contains a script for usage with ageitgey/face_recognition app.

-1: Follow the guidelines in https://github.com/ageitgey/face_recognition project and install the app.
+1. Follow the guidelines in https://github.com/ageitgey/face_recognition project and install the app.

 2. Add all pictures of identified faces to ./img/known directory.